nike4613/BeatSaber-IPA-Reloaded/README.md

 ## How To Develop

 1. Create a new **Class Library** C# project (.NET 4.6)
-2. Download a release and add **IllusionPlugin.dll** to your references
+2. Download a release and add **IPA.Loader.dll** to your references
 3. Implement `IBeatSaberPlugin` or `IEnhancedBeatSaberPlugin`
 4. Build the project and copy the DLL into the Plugins folder of the gam